compendio/goldbug-manual/README.md

 ```
 EPUBLIK Key
-(Chiffrierschlüssel || Hash Key)
+(Encryption Key || Hash Key)
 || EEncryption Key (Data)
 || HHash Key (EEncryption Key (Data)).

 ```

-For those who are concerned with encryption for the first time, the above example of encapsulation is a first example to further study and understand the methods; - In any case, you can see how the encryption key is supplemented by the hash key (see MAC) and also the data is embedded in different encryption levels.
+For those who are dealing with encryption for the first time, the above example of encapsulation is a first example to further study and understand the methods; - In any case, you can see how the encryption key is supplemented by the hash key (see MAC) and also the data is embedded in different encryption levels.

 Non-NTRU private keys are evaluated for correctness by the gcry_pk_testkey () function.
 The public key must also meet some basic criteria, such as the inclusion of the public key identifier.